poojaruhal/CommentAnalysisInPharo/Dataset-for-Replication/README.md

 # Description of the content:
-1. "Dataset-for-Replication" folder contains the tool Moose, which is used to perform the analysis, Pharo "Scripts" and the raw "Data" to run various analysis.
+1. "Dataset-for-Replication" folder contains the tool Moose, which is used to perform the analysis, Pharo "Scripts" and "Data" to run various analysis.

 2. "/Data" folder contains the data selected for analysing the comments and resultant data after analysis.

 3. "/Scripts" contains Pharo scripts to analyse the classes of all versions.

-4. "Results/" contains the results acheived study-wise and the distribution of the data.